department-of-veterans-affairs/vets-website/va-gov/pages/sign-in-faq.md

                       <div itemprop="text">
                         <p>This code is part of the 2-factor authentication process.</p>
                         <p>When you set up a verified VA.gov account through ID.me, you need to set up 2-factor authentication.
 Authentication gives you an extra layer of security by letting you into your account only after you’ve signed in with a password and a 6-digit code sent directly to your mobile or home phone.
 This helps to make sure that no one but you can access your account—even if they get your password.<p>
-                        <p>If you sign in to VA.gov using your existing basic or advanced <strong>My HealtheVet</strong> or basic <strong>DS Logon</strong> account and don’t want to verify your identity, or if you sign in using your existing premium <strong>My Health <em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, setting up 2-factor authentication is optional.
+                        <p>If you sign in to VA.gov using your existing basic or advanced <strong>My HealtheVet</strong> or basic <strong>DS Logon</strong> account and don’t want to verify your identity, or if you sign in using your existing premium <strong>My HealtheVet</strong> or premium <strong>DS Logon</strong> account, setting up 2-factor authentication is optional.
 You can set it up during the sign-in process or any time from your VA.gov profile page.<p>
                       </div>
                     </div>
                   </li>